 Autonomous & Connected

-The Apple Car will feature autonomous driving tech, and that would probably be one of its main USPs.
+The Apple Car will feature autonomous driving tech, and that would probably be a USP.
 Apple plans to source the required components, including lidar sensors, from outside partners.
 The company might equip the car with multiple lidar sensors, including some derived from in-house developed units.
 The Apple iPhone 12 Pro and Apple iPad Pro released last year feature internally developed lidar units, and so, Apple does possess expertise in this vital element of autonomous driving tech.
 The Apple Car should offer SAE Level 4 autonomous driving.

-The car project will be much different and complicated from any other product development programs at Apple so far, and unlike the consumer electronics products, require testing in the open world.
+The car project will be much different and complicated than any product development program at Apple so far.
+Unlike consumer electronics products, it requires testing in the open world.
 Apple products usually remain a secret right until D-Day, but in the case of the car, we will hopefully get to see prototypes on the public roads much ahead of the official unveiling.

 Video courtesy: Ryan Shaw

-Apple is targeting 2024 to see the Apple Car entering production, but the COVID-19 pandemic-related delays could push the timeline to 2025 or beyond, says the Reuters report.
+Apple is targeting 2024 to see the Apple Car entering production, but the COVID-19 pandemic-related delays could push the timeline to 2025, said the Reuters report.
 Any delays to the development of the battery cell technology and the autonomous driving system could affect the release schedule.